Key services for students

 Discover the steps you’ll go through with your disability and inclusion adviser.

 An education access plan can be completed with a disability and inclusion adviser.
 It outlines how your impairment affects your ability to study, inclusive teaching strategies requested from lecturers or tutors, support provided by Disability Services, and your actions, strategies, strengths and goals.
 They are designed to support you to articulate your needs to academic staff and to have ownership of your university experience.

 Inclusive learning software is available for students and staff to make learning and engaging more accessible in the modern digital world.

 The following list describes all other key services available to students registered with Disability Services.

-Our adaptive technology and IT adviser is available to provide you with advice on identifying adaptive technology to meet your needs, training on the various adative technology available on campus, and advocacy when applying for funding for personal technology.
+Our adaptive technology and digital adviser is available to provide you with advice on identifying adaptive technology to meet your needs, training on the various adative technology available on campus, and advocacy when applying for funding for personal technology.

 Workshops to introduce you to adaptive technology are held throughout the year and on-to-one training is also available.

-Accessible assessment facilities are available for tests or exams.
-You may require an accessible facility if the impact of your impairment means you need extra time, a reader/writer, a computer, a smaller assessment room, or ergonomic furniture.
+Accessible assessment arrangements are available for tests or exams.
+You may require an accessible arrangement if the impact of your impairment means you need extra time, a reader/writer, a computer, a smaller assessment room, or ergonomic furniture.